-The Medium-Term Financial Plan (MTFP) 2022-2025, approved in November 2022, provides a clear understanding of the financial plan until 2025.
-This allows the service to move forward financial forecasts in light of recent national developments and local circumstances.
-It also includes the effects of service improvements, rolling budgets and efficiency processes.
-The MTFP also took account of the updated Community Risk Management Plan (CRMP 2021-24) that determines the level of future fire cover (number and location of fire stations, fire engines and firefighters) across South Yorkshire.
+The Medium-Term Financial Plan (MTFP) 2023-2026, approved in November 2022, provides a clear understanding of the financial plan until 2026.
+This allows the service to move forward financial forecasts in light of recent national and international developments and local circumstances.